 Herrin is an environmental engineer with the Texas Commission on Environmental Quality, where he has worked for almost 40 years.
 He has lived in the current District 4 area for over 20 years, according to his website.
 Among his top priorities are preventing the defunding of the police and reinstating the city's camping ban.

 Setepenre describes himself as a "self-funded, gay eco-socialist" who is "pro-Black, brown, LGBTQIA+, women’s rights, indigenous rights, sex work, drug decriminalization, health care for all, slavery reparations, living wages, getting money out of politics [and a] Green New Deal."

-The City's forum for District 4 will be held on Wednesday, Sept.
+The City's forum for District 4 was held on Wednesday, Sept.
 23.

 Jimmy Flannigan (incumbent)

 Flannigan is a small business owner who has lived in northwest Austin for 20 years, according to his website.
 He is the former president of the Austin LGBT Chamber of Commerce, a member of the Austin Chamber's Transportation Committee and the co-founder of the Northwest Austin Coalition.